Search

 The refined Cargo PACK

 Featuring newly developed brakes and a payload of up to 200 kilograms, the Cargo PACK can travel 25 kilometres on a single charge at a top speed of 25 kilometres per hour.
+The cargo PACK can use two battery packs, extending its range to 50km.

-The bike’s 2m3 cargo box is one draw in for Delivery Mates, which has been modified to feature three doors for easy loading and unloading.
+Its 2m3 cargo box is one draw in for Delivery Mates, which has been modified to feature three doors for easy loading and unloading.

 Smooth operational handling comes in the form of rider ergonomics too with fitted hand grips, an adjustable seating position, and easy access to the cargo space.